 • Don’t label any of the students as alcoholics or addicts, or that they will become one (just that substance use is the potential path).
 Keep it generalized, and do not go off topic of addiction to make points.
 Stay in the scope of addiction and personal journey.

-• AinR does not speak of outside issues (i.e. religious or political reference), or anything beyond the scope of these guidelines, as it pertains to your own experience, and some general facts of addiction.
-WE SPEAK IN A GENERALIZED WAY about the pathway of addiction.
+• AinR does not speak of outside issues (i.e. religious, political, causes), or anything beyond the scope of these guidelines as it pertains to your own experience and some general facts of addiction.

-• Participants shall limit sharing on AA/NA as we are speaking as people in recovery, not as AA /NA members.
-As we are not affiliated with these 12 step programs.
+• Participants shall limit sharing on AA/NA as we are speaking as people in recovery.
+Not as AA /NA members.
+AinR is are not affiliated with 12 step programs.
 Be clear you are a person in recovery and not there to speak on behalf of any organization other than AinR.
 Try referring to it as a “12 step program”.
 Offer to discuss with anyone wanting more info after speaking.

 AA 24 hr (800)-245-1377 or www.aa.org or

 NA 24 hr (908) 687-8566 or www.na.org

-• Do not refer to other members during presentations as part of AA or NA program, respecting anonymity outside the fellowships.
+• Respect anonymity outside the fellowships.
+Do not refer to other members during presentations as part of AA or NA program.

 Sharing Contact Information

-• Never give your personal phone number to students.
+Never give your personal phone number to students.
 They are minors and we are guests of the staff.
 You may give the contact staff or school personnel your info if they wish to reach you in regards to connecting with a particular student.
-You can also refer them to an AIR Coordinator.
+You can also refer them to an AinR Coordinator.

-• Videos/photographs for AIR Facebook posting are permitted after receiving verbal permission from school staff and members, on the day.
+• Videos/photographs for AinR Facebook posting are permitted after receiving verbal permission from school staff and members, on the day.
 NO STUDENTS ARE TO BE PHOTOGRAPHED OR VIDEOTAPED (as per confidentiality laws).
 Be mindful to get permission from members too.

-• All members will refrain from publicizing A.R student events, photos or videos on their own personal Social Media pages, but can post public community based events/announcements as created on AinR social media pages.
+• All members will refrain from publicizing AinR student events, photos or videos on their own personal Social Media pages, but can post public community based events/announcements as created on AinR social media pages.
 Refrain from any personal/professional publicity at the level of press.
 Community based presentations are hosted by town organizations and we refer to their publicizing preferences.